 Critics are gushing over this pedestrian, post-modern musical, almost as if they’d not seen a musical in their lives.
 The Guardian critic describes it as “gorgeous”.
-All I can say is, his idea of gorgeous is different from any dictionary.
+All I can say is, his idea of gorgeous is different from any dictionary meaning of the word.
 Another calls it “dazzling”.
 Well, there’s plenty of scenes shot against gaudy neon signs, but this is a story about ordinariness, not a costume romance set in Belle Èpoque Paris.
 I am still waiting to be dazzled by this Christmas pantomime with bad songs and a few topical gags.

 Musically illiterate teen scene will love this near-camp, urban remix of Singing in the Rain.
 Though it purports to be real life today, it isn’t, not by a mile.
 It’s cleverly constructed to draw in the immature.
-They’ll be enraptured whether intent on a life on the screen or stage, or in Aberdeen behind the counter at Starbucks so long as they think the main character’s lives mirror their own desires.
+They’ll be enraptured so long as they think the main character’s lives mirror their own desires.
 This is the stuff of dreams imagined by personality flat liners, an ode to the desirability of living together in a marriage free society avoiding messy divorce.

 The entire edifice is aimed at youth and the young at heart.
 But … and it’s a HUGE BIG BUT – if you’ll excuse the expression, almost everything ‘gels’ as they used to say, because the acting is spot on, but what should be memorable, ain’t.
 The music sucks.
 There is a love motif repeated over and over again and is still not memorable.
 I can just about recall the first eight notes…